khanh-devos/blog_memory/_posts/2025-01-16-Data-Engineer.md

         ```

     - **Container on-cloud**:
-        - The Beam SDK "runtime environement" can be containerized with Docker. (*Note: containerization is a way to isolate oneself from other runtime systems*).
+        - The Beam SDK "runtime environment" can be containerized with Docker. (*Note: containerization is a way to isolate oneself from other runtime systems*).
 So, each user operation has its own separate environemnt in which to execute.
         - A default environment supported by SDKs can be further customized.
         - Because of *"available containers" in Cloud service*, we can benefit from **ahead-of-time installation** that includes **"arbitrary dependencies"**.
 Even **"further customization"** is possible.

         - To run your pipelines on custom containers, **Beam SDK v2.25** or later is required.

-        - To create a custom container image, specify the Beam SDK as a parent image staring with "FROM" as below in Dockerfile, then add your own customization.
+        - To create a custom container image, specify the Beam SDK as a parent image starting with "FROM" as below in Dockerfile, then add your own customization.

         ![custom-container-image-in-Dataflow]({{ 'assets/BQ-Geo-Viz/custom-container-image-in-Dataflow.jpg' | relative_url}}){: .toggled-image}